strohcj/era-aware-defect-forecasting/MODEL_CARD.md

 ## Risks
 - Misinterpretation of synthetic results as deployable metrics.
 - Overfitting if users adapt the toy code to small proprietary datasets without validation.

+Reproducibility: set `PYTHONHASHSEED=0` and pass `--seed 42` to scripts for deterministic runs.